How Long Does a Mortgage Preapproval Last?

 - Monthly expenses

-Understanding how a mortgage pre-approval plays a role in the home-buying process can mean the difference between getting the house you want or giving it up to someone who was more prepared!
-Once you’re ready to seriously begin searching for a home, set up time to meet with a lender and get your pre-approval letter in hand.
+Understanding how a mortgage preapproval plays a role in the home-buying process can mean the difference between getting the house you want or giving it up to someone who was more prepared!
+Once you’re ready to seriously begin searching for a home, do your homework on finding a lender and get your preapproval letter in hand.

-And don’t forget — another key step to buying a home is properly insuring it with homeowners coverage.
-At American Family Insurance, our agents are ready to help discuss the best ways to protect your hard-earned dream.
+And don’t forget — another key step to buying a home is properly insuring it.
+Your mortgage lender may recommend you an insurer, but it’s up to you to find the right provider that best fits your needs — and that’s where we come in!
+At American Family, you can control what you pay for insurance by customizing a homeowners policy built around you.
+Reach out today, our agents are ready to help discuss the best ways to protect your hard-earned dream.

 Related Topics: Owning A Home